Saudis say US sought 1 month delay of OPEC+ production cuts

 “The government of the kingdom clarified through its continuous consultation with the U.S. administration that all economic analyses indicate that postponing the OPEC+ decision for a month, according to what has been suggested, would have had negative economic consequences,” the ministry said in its statement.

-The ministry's statement confirmed a Wall Street Journal article this week that also said the U.S. sought to delay the OPEC+ production cut until just before the midterm elections.
-The Journal quoted unnamed Saudi officials as describing the move as a political gambit by Biden ahead of the vote.
+The ministry's statement confirmed details from a Wall Street Journal article this week that quoted unnamed Saudi officials saying the U.S. sought to delay the OPEC+ production cut until just before the midterm elections.
+The Journal quoted Saudi officials as describing the move as a political gambit by Biden ahead of the vote.

 The kingdom also criticized attempts to link the kingdom's decision to Russia's war on Ukraine.